jaihind213/auto_proto_registry_loader/README.md

 ## Stars

-If you find the project useful, kindly leave it a github star.
+If you find the project useful, kindly leave it a github star. :pray: